Infrastructure of JGU

 Fundamental Rejuvenation of the Campus

 Constant modernization means constant improvement of the basis for excellent research and teaching; currently, this is occurring in the construction of the innovative MESA electron accelerator and the configuration of the high-performance computer Mogon II.
-The latter will be operated by JGU's Center for Data Processing as part of the Alliance for High Performance Computing of Rhineland-Palatinate (AHRP).
+The latter will be operated by JGU's Data Center as part of the Alliance for High Performance Computing of Rhineland-Palatinate (AHRP).
 These projects are part of the fundamental renovation and urbanistic further development of the JGU campus happening currently.
 This is not only a place of lively academic culture, there are also student residences and child day care centers, sports facilities and cultural establishments, restaurants and cafes.
 Since 2005, the state of Rhineland-Palatinate has invested nearly 600 million euros in construction projects.
 Additionally, in recent years the JGU has been successful in winning federal financing for research buildings on numerous occasions.
 These include the new building for the Paul Klein Center for Immune Intervention and the general renovation of JGU's Biomedical Research Center, half of which was financed by the federal government.